 1. Log into your Google Analytics account, select the property which was used for connecting catalog statistics and the view where you want to see this dashboard.

 2. Go to Customization -> Dashboards -> Create

 3. Write a name (Flipsnack Analytics Dashboard, for example) and click Import from gallery.

 4. Search for Flipsnack in the Solutions gallery.

 5. Click Import

-Alternatively, you can start by clicking Import in the Flipsnack’s analytics dashboard from the solutions Gallery, and select the right property and view in the popin window (as instructed above in step 1).
+Alternatively, you can start by clicking Import in the Flipsnack’s analytics dashboard from the solutions Gallery, select the right property, and view in the popin window (as instructed above in step 1).